tomwey2/spring-restful-webservice/README.md

 | POST   | /register  | register new user with name, email and password   |
 | GET    | /api/users | get the list of registered users (only for admin) |

-After /register the user must sign in via a /login request.
+After /register the user must sign in via the /login request.
 The response of the /login request contains the user details and two tokens: an access token for authorization the access to the resources, and a refresh token to renew the access token if it is expired.
 The token must be sent in the authorization header as Bearer Token.